GENI-NSF/geni-tools/README-stitching.txt

 === Notes ===

-`createsliver` or `allocate` commands with an RSpec that requires stitching will be processed by the stitcher code.
+`createsliver` or `allocate` commands with an RSpec that requires stitching or GRE links will be processed by the stitcher code.
 All other calls will be passed directly to Omni.

 The same request RSpec will be submitted to every aggregate required